 Apply membrane in lengths up to 8 ft (2.5 m).
 Overlap all seams at least 2.5 in.
 (65 mm).
 On higher walls apply membrane in two or more sections with the upper overlapping the lower by at least 2.5in.
 (65 mm).
 Roll all membrane with a hand roller.

-Patch tears and inadequately lapped seams with membrane.
-Clean membrane with a damp cloth and dry.
+Patch tears and inadequately lapped seams with the same membrane as used on the surrounding surface.
+Clean the in place membrane with a damp cloth and completely dry.
 Slit fishmouths and repair with a patch extending 6 in.
-(150 mm) in all directions from the slit and seal edges of the patch with BITUTHENE® liquid membrane.
-Inspect the membrane thoroughly before covering and make any repairs.
+(150 mm) in all directions from the slit and seal edges of the patch with BITUTHENE® Liquid Membrane.
+Inspect the membrane thoroughly before covering and make all repairs prior to testing, covering or backfilling.

 Flood Testing (Horizontal Surfaces Only)

 - Flood test all horizontal applications with a minimum 2 in.
 (51 mm) head of water for 24-hours.
 Mark any leaks and repair when the membrane is dry.
 Before flood testing, be sure the structure will withstand the dead load of the water.
-For well-sloped decks, segment the flood test to avoid deep water near drains.
+For sloped decks,it may be necessary to segment the flood test to avoid deep water near drains.

-- Alternatively, electronic leak detection may be used to check the integrity of the system.
+- As an alternate to flood testing, appropriate electronic leak detection may be used to check the integrity of the system.

 Protection of Membrane

 - On vertical applications, use HYDRODUCT® 220 drainage composite.
 Adhere HYDRODUCT® 220 drainage composite to membrane with PREPRUFE® Detail Tape.
 Alternative methods of protection are to use 1 in.
 (25 mm) extruded polystyrene or 1/4 in.
-(6 mm) asphaltic hardboard).
-Such alternatives do not provide positive drainage to the system.
+(6 mm) asphaltic hardboard.
+Such alternatives, however, do not provide positive drainage to the system.
 Adhere polystyrene protection board with PREPRUFE® detail tape.
-See Technical Letter 27, Protection Courses Used with GCP Waterproofing Systems for additional information.
+See Technical Letter #TL-0027, Protection Courses Used with GCP Waterproofing Systems for additional information.

 - HYDRODUCT® 220 drainage composite is for vertical use only